veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The document contains embedded files (EmbeddedFiles key is present in the file's name dictionary).

 PDF/A-1 standard does not permit embedded files.
-This requirement was relaxed in PDF/A-2 to embed other PDF documenbts conforming to either PDF/A-1 or PDF/A-2, and in PDF/A-3 to allow any embedded files.
+This requirement was relaxed in PDF/A-2 to embed other PDF documents conforming to either PDF/A-1 or PDF/A-2, and in PDF/A-3 to allow any embedded files.

 * Object type: `CosDocument`
 * Test condition: `EmbeddedFiles_size == 0`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * PDF 1.4 Reference, 3.6.3

-## Rule 6.1.12-1
+## Rule <a name="6.1.12-1"></a>$

 ### Requirement